HTTP-RPC/Sierra/README.md

 <img src="README/greeting.png" width="432px"/>

-The complete source code can be found [here](https://github.com/HTTP-RPC/Sierra/blob/master/sierra-test/src/main/java/org/httprpc/sierra/GreetingTest.java).
+The complete source code for this example can be found [here](https://github.com/HTTP-RPC/Sierra/blob/master/sierra-test/src/main/java/org/httprpc/sierra/GreetingTest.java).

 ## Focus Management
 The `ScrollingKeyboardFocusManager` class ensures that components are automatically scrolled into view when focused.
 It can be installed at application startup as follows: